Dollar struggles near 27-month lows as Fed minutes eyed

 Investors will keep an eye on the minutes from the Federal Reserve's recent meeting due later on Wednesday for any hints on further action it could take in September.
 Money market futures expect no change in policy rates until the end of 2021.

-Sterling was up nearly 0.2%, after official data showed British inflation jumped unexpectedly last month to its highest rate since March.
+Sterling lost early momentum and was last down 0.1%, broadly consolidating recent gains versus the dollar after barely shifting on official data showing British inflation jumped unexpectedly last month to its highest rate since March.

 ((Iain.Withers@thomsonreuters.com;))